-There are no alternatives or policy implications to present this fiscal year.
+The committee has no alternatives or policy implications to present this fiscal year.

 Implementation Requirements, Costs, and Operational Impacts

 There are no implementation requirements and costs other than the estimated \$2.213 million state judicial branch funding to be distributed to CASA programs.